How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Settings → Safari → toggle on “Block Pop-ups.”
 Also enable “Fraudulent Website Warning” if it’s not already on — it catches known redirect destinations before they load.

-How to Stop Redirects on Android (Chrome and Other Browsers)
+How to Stop Redirects on Android

 Android is where redirects are most aggressive — especially on free content sites opened from social media or search.
-The mobile Chrome settings are more buried than desktop.
+The mobile Chrome settings are more buried than on desktop.

 In Chrome for Android: tap the three dots → Settings → Site Settings → Pop-ups and redirects → Block.
-Also go to Site Settings → Ads and enable blocking intrusive ads.
+Also go to Site Settings → Ads and enable blocking for intrusive ads.

 When Browser Settings Aren’t Enough